 For the calorie conscious

 If you are paying attention to calories, MyFitnessPal tells you how many calories you’re consuming compared to your weight loss, gain, or maintenance goal.
 It adds more calories back to your daily allowance based on the number of steps you take.
-You can tie in with a fitness tracking device, though I just let it slurp in that data from the health app on my iPhone.
+You can tie that in with a fitness tracking device, although I just let it slurp in that data from the health app on my iPhone.

 But am I eating enough fruits and veggies?

-I was a little unsure about how the app determined how much of any macronutrient or nutrient I should consume, but every time I looked up what I should consume based on my age, weight, and height, the app was spot on.
-I really liked seeing where I’ve met nutritional goals, and where I need to shift the next meals to make up for what I was missing.
+I was a little unsure about how the app determined how much of any macronutrients or nutrients I should consume, but every time I looked up what I should consume based on my age, weight, and height, the app was spot on.
+I really liked seeing where I’ve met my nutritional goals, and where I need to shift the next meals to make up for what I was missing.
 I saw that by upgrading to the paid version of the app, I can get a list of foods that help me fill in those gaps for each nutrient.
 I might have to do that.

 Will I continue to use the app?

 After three and a half days with the app, I’m totally sold on this tracking thing.
 It makes me more conscious of what I’m eating and what we’re serving our family.
 While I already take great care to eat healthy foods, I have learned that my nutrition assumptions are sometimes off-base.
 For example, to get a ton of fiber, steel cut oats weren’t the awesome fiber fix I believed them to be!
-For a lot more fiber bang for your bite, try split peas or lentils—or just make my Veggie Rice Bowl with Guacamole recipe.
+For a lot more fiber for your bite, try split peas or lentils—or just make my Veggie Rice Bowl with Guacamole recipe.
 The black beans in the recipe help you meet close to a quarter of your daily fiber needs.